 - 2/3 cup milk

 - 4-5 slices of bread, crusts removed, bread cut into pieces

 - 1/3 cup flour

 - 1/2 to 3/4 cup sour cream

-- 2 to 4 Tbsp of Lingonberry, cranberry, red currant or raspberry jelly, more or less to taste (optional)
+- 2 to 4 Tbsp of Lingonberry, red currant, raspberry or cranberry jelly, less or more to taste (optional)

-8 Add the meatballs to the sauce and turn the heat down to low.
+8 Return the meatballs to the pan with the sauce and lower the heat to low.
 Cover the pot and cook on low heat for 10 minutes.
-You might need to do this in batches.
+You may need to work in batches.

-9 To finish, move the meatballs to a serving dish.
-Add the sour cream and mix well.
-Either add the lingonberry jelly to the sauce or serve it on the side.
+9 Transfer the meatballs to a serving dish to serve.
+Stir in the sour cream.
+Either stir the jelly into the sauce or serve it on the side.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!